dqian96/connect/README.md

 # Connect

 Connect can translate American Sign Language (ASL) into English sentences.
-In order to solve this difficult problem, we broke it down into several components - they are listed below.
+In order to solve this problem, we broke it down into several components - they are listed below.

+Disclaimer: Since this app was written by two people at a Hackathon, the code is messy and disorganized.
+However, a lot of thoughts were put into the actual algorithms used. <br/>

-Components:
+### Components:

 * High Quality Video Capture (gather raw input data):
 The Microsoft Kinect is able to capture high quality, depth-sensitive video data.